This help document answers the following questions:

-You can filter the grid to show only specified columns and rows by clicking on the Filter by Genes or Filter by Phenotypes button and checking the appropriate boxes and clicking the Apply Filters button or the filter icon.
+You can filter the grid to show only specified columns and rows by clicking on the Filter by Genes or Filter by Phenotypes button and checking the appropriate criteria and clicking the Apply Filters button.

 If you select the Genes tab, the query summary contains the following fields:

 Organism States whether the corresponding marker is human or mouse Gene Symbol Symbol of the gene.
 Mouse genes are linked to their MGI gene detail records.
-Human genes are linked to their Vertebrate Homology Class pages.
-Vertebrate Homology Class pages provide links to Entrez Gene and the ability to download sequences in FASTA format for several vertebrate species.
+Human genes are linked to their gene pages at the Alliance of Genome Resources.
 Genetic Location The chromosome and genetic map position for the marker are shown if known.
 Genome Coordinates The marker's chromosome basepair coordinates, strand and genome build are shown if known.
-Associated Human Diseases Lists any human diseases described in Online Mendelian Inheritance In Man (OMIM) that are associated with the marker.
-Disease associations for human markers are from the Alliance of Genome Resources Homo sapiens associations disease file and include annotations from OMIM, NCBI curation, Gene Reviews, and Gene Tests.
+Associated Human Diseases Lists any human diseases described in the Human Disease Ontology (DO) that are associated with the marker.
+Disease associations for human markers are from the Alliance of Genome Resources Homo sapiens associations disease file and include annotations from OMIM, RGD, NCBI curation, Gene Reviews, and Gene Tests.
 Mouse markers are associated with human diseases through genotypes described in publications.
 Mouse markers are associated with human diseases through genotypes described in publications.
 Abnormal Mouse Phenotypes Reported in these Systems High level terms from the Mammalian Phenotype (MP) Ontology annotated to alleles of the mouse gene.
 See also the Mammalian Phenotype Browser.
 Phenotypes that are only annotated to complex genotypes—those involving more than one genome feature—are not listed in this summary but can be found in the Phenotypic Allele Detail Report.
 References For mouse markers, a link to all the references for the marker is provided.
 A separate link may be present that links to the just the disease relevant references.
 The reference summary provides the abstract and links to MGI curated data and when possible, links to PubMed and Journals.
 Mice With Mutations In this Gene (IMSR) Shows the number of stocks in the International Mouse Strain Resource (IMSR) that contain an allele of the gene.
 The number links to the IMSR which provides access to stock repositories.